 We enjoyed cheap beer and 1/2 priced wings at Bruno’s, a locals joint, on Tuesday.
 Banff Ave.
 Brewing Co. has a great balcony (and beer!), Bear Street Tavern is a great spot for pizza, and don’t pass up the ice cream shops and delicious BeaverTails!
 If you prefer wine, you might enjoy Rose & Crown for half priced bottles on Wednesdays, and nightly live music.

 We hope we’ve helped you plan your bucket list RV trip to Banff National Park!
+There are so many more things to do in Banff that a return trip for us is already in order.
 It’s truly a spectacular park and destination, and we know you’ll fall in love with it as much as we did.